The Queen's Wedding Cake Restoration Project

 The exquisite solid silver top ornament figure of St. George and the Dragon that featured on the top of the original wedding cake was presented as a gift to the Royal couple.

-Officials at Buckingham Palace were able to locate the figure in The Royal Collection and very kindly allowed access for the ornament to be laser scanned.
-Using this data, the team at WMG University of Warwick were able to create an exact replica in resin using
+Officials at Buckingham Palace located the figure in The Royal Collection and graciously granted access for it to be laser scanned.
+With this data, the team at WMG, University of Warwick, produced an exact resin replica using innovative 3D printing technology.

-• Amanda Davies whose great-great-grandfather was Francis Peek and great-great-great-Uncle was James Peek, said she thought the replica was "absolutely wonderful".
+Amanda Davies whose great-great-grandfather was Francis Peek and great-great-great-Uncle was James Peek, said she thought the replica was "absolutely wonderful".

 Wow!
 What an honour